-During the NQF Member and public comment period, commenters raised concerns that a number of measures in this project were recommended for endorsement without SDS factors included in their risk adjustment models.
+During the NQF member and public comment period, commenters raised concerns that the majority of measures in this project were recommended for endorsement without SDS factors included in their risk adjustment models.
 Many commenters expressed concern regarding potentially insufficient adjustments made for sociodemographic status (SDS) factors.
-The comments submitted to NQF urged the Committee to take a more in-depth look at the need for SDS adjustment, given the potentially negative impact these measures could have on providers practicing in low-resource regions.
-Some commenters noted that the findings presented by measure developers who did not include these factors in their measure contradict common knowledge and findings from other research.
+The comments submitted to NQF urged the Committee to look in greater depth at the need for SDS adjustment, given the potentially negative impact that these measures could have on providers practicing in low-resource regions.
+Some commenters noted that the findings presented by measure developers who did not include these factors in their measures contradict common knowledge and findings from other research.

-While the Committee was charged with evaluating the measure specifications and testing submitted on the measure as developed by the measure developer it recognized that there continues to be limitations in the available data elements to capture unmeasured clinical and socio-demographic risk.
-Given the constraints on the current data elements available, the Committee relied on the methods used by the measure developers to test the conceptual and empirical relationship between SDS factors and readmissions.
+While the Committee was charged with evaluating the measure specifications and testing submitted on the measures as developed by their measure developers, Committee members recognized continuing limitations in the available data elements needed to capture unmeasured clinical and sociodemographic risk.
+Given the constraints on the current availability of data, the Committee relied on the methods used by the measure developers to test the conceptual and empirical relationship between SDS factors and readmissions.
 The Committee's deliberations on the need for SDS adjustment were challenging.
-The Committee reiterated that their focus was on the adjustments the developer was able to put forward at this time given the data currently available.
-While the adjustments put forward for these measures at this time did not reach a threshold of significance the Committee was comfortable with the Committee recognizes that risk adjustment for SDS factors is a rapidly progressing area and that more work is needed.
-The Committee recognizes the need to better appreciate the effects of social risk, understand the most relevant patient-and community level risk factors, collect data on these risk factors, and understand the best methods to incorporate these risk factors into performance measures.
+The Committee reiterated that its focus was on the adjustments that the developer was able to put forward at this time given the data currently available.
+While the adjustments put forward for these measures generally did not reach significance, the Committee recognized that risk adjustment for SDS factors is a rapidly progressing area and that more work is needed.
+The Committee pointed out the need to better appreciate the effects of social risk, understand the most relevant patient- and community-level risk factors, collect data on these risk factors, and understand the best methods to incorporate these risk factors into performance measures when appropriate.

-The Committee stressed the high risk of unintended consequences related to adjustment of these measures for SDS factors and the need to reevaluate these measures as the field continues to move forwards.
+The Committee stressed the high risk of unintended consequences related to adjustment of these measures for SDS factors and the need to reevaluate these measures as the field continues to move forward.
 The Committee recognized the need to ensure facilities serving vulnerable populations are not penalized unfairly while at the same time balancing concerns about worsening healthcare disparities.
-The Committee looks forward to continued deliberations on these issues and to reexamining these measures as better data emerges.
+The Committee looks forward to continued deliberations on these issues and to reexamining these measures as better data emerge.
 The Committee recommends a reassessment of the availability of SDS variables and a reexamination of these measures through the NQF annual update process.